Kreavita/instagram-bot/README.md

 ## 4. Admin Commands:
 these commands can only be used by the people marked as admins in the config.py.
 - **!addmod, !addm \<Name\> / !delmod, !delm \<Name\>:** deletes or removes Moderators from the Mod List.

+## 5. Installation:
+Instructions and Requirements to run your own bot:
+- Python 3
+- Selenium, a Selenium compatible browser (FF or Chrome) and geckodriver(.exe) or chromedriver(.exe) in the `driver/` folder
+- Set up the config.py